Avworochoice/DASH_SUBMISSION/README.md

 I pushed the full project to GitHub with documentation and scripts.

 My repository sections include:
-1. `README.md` with setup and deployment instructions.
+1. `about.md` with project overview and deployment summary.
-2. `scripts/` containing ffmpeg and tc command scripts.
-3. `dash/` for generated manifests and segment structure.
-4. `report/` containing this report and the evidence index.
+2. `README.md` with the full coursework write-up and implementation evidence.
-5. `screenshots/` with command and topology proof.
+3. `screenshots/` with command and topology proof.
+4. `DASH_SUBMISSION/scripts/` containing ffmpeg and tc command scripts.
+5. `DASH_SUBMISSION/ffmpeg_lab/` containing media files and generated DASH assets.
+6. `DASH_SUBMISSION/html/` containing the player page and published stream folders.
+7. `DASH_SUBMISSION/report/` containing this report.

 Minimum required screenshot evidence included:
 1. GitHub root structure.